MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 This section is a behind the scenes glance at some of the engineering conversations we had when working on LCOW.

-### Run Linux containers on WSL

 When we were looking at ways to run Linux containers on Windows, we considered WSL.
-Ultimately, we chose a virtualization based approach so that Linux containers on Windows have the same app compat as Linux containers on Linux.
-There are some places where networking or storage mounting vary, but containers do run consistently.
+Ultimately, we chose a virtualization based approach so that Linux containers on Windows have the same app compatibility as Linux containers on Linux.
+There is also a gap around storage.
+Many linux containers rely on mounted storage and WSL doesn't include an ext4 driver.

+We may re-evaluate in the future but, for now, LCOW will continue to use Hyper-V.  If you have thoughts, please send feedback through github or UserVoice.